jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 Regardless of scope, the principles of a good contract specify the contract’s obligations and expectations in a meaningful way.

 ## What vs How
-As mentioned above, the contract specifies __what__ it expects and provides, while __how__ it provides it is not part of the contract.
-The __how__ resides within an implementation that honors the contract.
-It’s possible for multiple implementations to satisfy the same contract in different ways.
-For example, different sorting algorithms (quick sort, merge sort, bubble sort) fulfill the contract of sorting a list, each with varying performance characteristics.
+A well-crafted software contract defines __what__ a component does, not __how__ it does it.
+This distinction is critical: the contract outlines the expected behavior—inputs, outputs, and side effects—while deliberately hiding implementation details.
+By decoupling the _interface_ from the _implementation_, contracts enable flexibility, testability, and the possibility of multiple solutions that fulfill the same promises.
+Whether sorting data or retrieving a user record, the contract ensures consistency of outcome, allowing the underlying logic to evolve without breaking client expectations.

 This separation is the essence of the [Strategy Design Pattern](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html)